Open Source Ecosystem

 |---|---|---|

-| SpatialAssembler | Volt's 3D model assembler.
-Also available on npm: npm install @voltstack/spatial-assembler | GitHub · npm |
+| SpatialAssembler | Volt's 3D model assembler. npm install @voltstack/spatial-assembler | GitHub · npm |

-| HeadlessRasterizer | Rasterize GLB models without a browser!
-Also available on npm: npm install @voltstack/headless-rasterizer | GitHub · npm |
+| HeadlessRasterizer | Rasterize GLB models without a browser. npm install @voltstack/headless-rasterizer | GitHub · npm |

-| CoreToolkit | Core C++ library providing math primitives (Vector3, Matrix3, Quaternion), spatial data structures (KD-trees, octrees), simulation cell handling, and parallel a… | GitHub |
+| CoreToolkit | Core C++ library providing math primitives (Vector3, Matrix3, Quaternion), spatial data structures (KD-tree-style nearest-neighbor finder, cutoff/grid neighbor finder), simulation cell handling, and parallel a… | GitHub |

-| LammpsIO | High-performance parser & utilities for LAMMPS trajectory frames.
-Also available on npm: npm install @voltstack/lammps-io | GitHub · npm |
+| LammpsIO | High-performance parser & utilities for LAMMPS trajectory frames. npm install @voltstack/lammps-io | GitHub · npm |

-| VoltSDK | The SDK to interact with the Volt APIs.
-Available on npm: npm install @voltstack/voltclient and PyPI: pip install voltsdk | GitHub · npm · PyPI |
+| VoltSDK | The SDK to interact with the Volt APIs. npm install @voltstack/voltclient (npm) or pip install voltsdk (PyPI) | GitHub · npm · PyPI |

-| ClusterDaemon | The compute node for your Volt Team!
-Also available on npm: npm install @voltstack/daemon-cluster-client | GitHub · npm |
+| ClusterDaemon | The compute node for your Volt Team.
+The daemon service itself is private/unpublished.
+Connect from code via the separate SDK client: npm install @voltstack/daemon-cluster-client | GitHub · npm |

-| Volt | The next-generation platform designed for high-performance research teams and enthusiastic materials scientists! | GitHub |
+| Volt | Platform for research teams and materials scientists. | GitHub |

 | docs.voltcloud.dev | Docs for VOLT Labs Open-Source Software Ecosystem. | GitHub |